 Five years later, in 2008, a 70,000 tonne plant opened in Dorsten, Germany.
 When a third German plant with a similar capacity started operation in Kammlach, Bavaria, in 2010, the Genan recycling plant strategy for Germany was complete.

 Aiming to globally further the recycling of end-of-life tyres in the environmentally and economically most beneficial way, Genan expanded operations with its first non-European plant in 2014, when the world’s largest tyre recycling plant was opened in Houston, Texas, USA, boasting an impressive 100,000 tonne annual input capacity.

 Believing that true recycling requires processing at a level where the output substitutes virgin raw material, Genan is continually investing time and resources in improving and identifying new applications for its products.

-An R&D project on cryogenic milling and devulcanisation was initiated in 2011; and in 2015, production of cryogenic powder and devulcanised rubber was started up in Viborg.
-Genan now supplies ultra-fine rubber powder and devulcanised rubber of such high, consistent quality that it can even be used in the manufacture of new tyres.
+An R&D project on cryogenic milling was initiated in 2011; and in 2015, production of cryogenic powder was started up in Viborg.
+Genan now supplies ultra-fine rubber powder of such high, consistent quality that it can even be used in the manufacture of new tyres.
 Genan thus pioneers by offering true cradle-to-cradle tyre recycling.

 30 YEARS OF RECYCLING EXPERIENCE